Begich Towers

 The Begich Towers Condominium is a building in the small American city of Whittier, Alaska.
 The structure is the residence of nearly the entire population of the city and home to many of its public facilities; this has earned Whittier the nickname of "town under one roof".
+The building is depicted on the city's seal.

 History

 During World War II, the U.S. Army built a military harbor and a logistics base in present-day Whittier.
 After the war, the military planned a large complex of 12 multistory towers.

 The building now known as Begich Towers was the first of these buildings.
 Designed in 1953 to host the headquarters of the US Army Corps of Engineers, it was named the Hodge Building in memory of Colonel William Walter Hodge, commander of the 93rd Engineer Regiment on the Alcan Highway.
 Construction shortly began on another of the towers: the Buckner Building 660 yards to the northeast.
 Both opened in 1957, and were used by the Army until the early 1960s; the Buckner Building has been abandoned since 1966.
 None of the other planned towers were built.

 In 1964, the area was hit by a tsunami caused by the Good Friday earthquake, but the damage was not extensive.
 The Hodge Building was transformed into a public building with several units, including the headquarters of the major institutions and commercial services of Whittier.

 In 1972, the building was renamed Begich Towers Condominium, in memory of Nick Begich, a congressman from Alaska who disappeared in the area and is presumed to have died in a plane crash.
 In 1974, the Begich Towers Condominium Association of Apartment Owners Inc. became the official manager of the entire structure.

 Most of the community and its services are inside or connected to the building, so residents can remain inside for long periods of time, which can be useful during inclement weather.